The $\alpha$--regression for compositional data: a unified framework for standard, temporal and spatial regression models including compositional predictors: The --regression

-where $\bm{y}_{i,\alpha}$ and $\bm{m}_{i,\alpha}$ are the $\alpha$--transformations applied to the $i$-th response and fitted compositional vectors, respectively.
-Note that when the stay-in-the-simplex power transformation (\ref{stayalpha}) is applied to the fitted vectors, a simplification occurs
+where $\bm{y}_{j,\alpha}$ and $\bm{\mu}_{j,\alpha}$ are the $\alpha$--transformations applied to the $j$--th observation and fitted compositional vectors, respectively, and $\|.\|_2$ denotes the $L_2$ norm.
+Application of the stay--in--the--simplex power transformation (\ref{stayalpha}) to the fitted vectors yields a simplified expression

-For a given value of $\alpha$, the matrix of the regression coefficients $\bm{B}=\left(\bm{\beta}_1,\ldots,\bm{\beta}_d\right)$ is estimated using a modification of the Levenberg-Marquardt algorithm\footnote{This algorithm interpolates between the Gauss–Newton algorithm and the method of gradient descent.}.
-The \textit{R} package \textsf{minpack.lm} \citep{minpacklm2023} is employed to this end\footnote{The relevant gradient vector, and the Hessian matrix are provided in the Appendix.
-The Newton-Raphson algorithm was also tested but it is slower.}.